sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 - inputs:
     - Draft Pacbio assembly (overhang trimmed from each of the three replicons)
-    - corrected Pacbio reads from Canu.
+    - corrected (and trimmed) Pacbio reads from Canu.
     - illumina reads (aligned to Pacbio assembly: in bam format)
 - output: corrected assembly

-### 1. Correct with Pacbio corrected reads
+### 1. Correct with Pacbio corrected/trimmed reads

 Align reads to assembly: